|War on Poverty|

 The Statement asserts SNCC's, "... right and a responsibility to dissent with United States foreign policy on any issue when it sees fit.
 The Student Nonviolent Coordinating Committee now states its opposition to the United States' involvement in Vietnam ...."
 It declares that, "The murder of Samuel Young in Tuskegee, Alabama, is no different than the murder of peasants in Vietnam," and that, "Samuel Young was murdered because United States law is not being enforced.
 Vietnamese are murdered because the United States is pursuing an aggressive policy in violation of international law.
 The statement also directly challenges the draft, "We are in sympathy with, and support, the men in this country who are unwilling to respond to a military draft which would compel them to contribute their lives to United States aggression in Vietnam in the name of the "freedom" we find so false in this country."

 While most liberal "doves" welcome and applaud the anti-war sentiments of civil rights leaders and organizations, conservatives, moderates, and establishment-liberals denounce the actions of King, CORE, and especially SNCC, as "close to treason."
 Dixiecrat segregationists, who have long opposed the Freedom Movement, charge that the groups are "Communist front organizations."
-Civil rights activists opposing the war are accused of being "un-American," and "Communist sympathizers" Outraged politicians demand that SNCC leaders be indicted for encouraging men to refuse the draft.
+Civil rights activists opposing the war are accused of being "un-American."
+Outraged politicians demand that SNCC leaders be indicted for encouraging men to refuse the draft.

-The Urban League, the national leadership of the NAACP, and other Black leaders who are closely allied with LBJ — or hope to become so — condemn those who are now opposing the war and avow their support for the president.
-As do some Afro-American newspapers who lash out at SNCC's statement.
-The Atlanta Daily World, for example, which had previously opposed SNCC's Atlanta sit-ins, castigates the statement as "...deplorable, misleading, and incorrect..." while going on to say, "Negroes must continue to be loyal to America, particularly when they are on the threshold of receiving full equality before the law."
+By the fall of 1966, the broad Civil Rights Movement has splintered over Vietnam.
+The national leadership of the NAACP and Urban League and other Black leaders who are closely allied with LBJ — or hope to become so — condemn those who are now opposing the war.
+They avow their loyal support for the president.
+As do some Afro-American newspapers.
+The Atlanta Daily World, for example, which had previously opposed SNCC's Atlanta sit-ins, castigates SNCC's position as "...deplorable, misleading, and incorrect..." while going on to say, "Negroes must continue to be loyal to America, particularly when they are on the threshold of receiving full equality before the law."

-As both the war and the anti-war movement expand, the different positions championed by King and SNCC are visibly evident.
-In the large, coalition mass marches opposing the war that take place with increasing frequency in Washington, New York, San Francisco, and elsewhere, protesters oriented around nonviolence, peace, and opposition to war in general wear the traditional circular peace symbol and sing, "All we are saying is give peace a chance."
-Smaller in numbers but fiercer in anger, those who support stands based on self-determination and anti-imperialism chant, "Ho, Ho, Ho Chi Minh, N-L-F is going to win," carry Viet Cong flags, and bear clenched-fist symbols (often based on a design by SNCC field secretary Frank Cieciorka).
+As both the war and the anti-war movement expand, the different positions championed by King and CORE/SNCC are visibly evident at the large mass marches opposing the war that take place with increasing frequency in Washington, New York, San Francisco, and elsewhere.
+Protesters oriented around nonviolence, peace, and opposition to war in general wear the traditional circular peace symbol and sing, "All we are saying is give peace a chance."
+Smaller in numbers but fiercer in anger, those opposing U.S. imperialism and calling for self-determination chant, "Ho, Ho, Ho Chi Minh, N-L-F is going to win!"
+They carry Viet Cong flags, and wear clenched-fist symbols (often based on a design by SNCC field secretary Frank Cieciorka).

 See A Time to Break Silence, Dr. King and Vietnam for continuation.